david0xd/blockchain-developer-bootcamp-final-project/README.md

  - Complex signing process rules.

 ## Solution proposal
 Imagine the world in which blockchain approach for managing and signing documents (contracts) is well established and adopted.
 The whole set of problems mentioned above would likely disappear.

 The blockchain approach proposes a creation of an application that will handle three  main use cases:
-1. Hashing a document and storing documents hash on a blockchain.
+1. Hashing a document and storing document's hash inside smart contract deployed on a blockchain.
+2. Adding the signatories as the parties that are allowed to sign a document within some of their information.
+   - This is extended by a "payable documents" feature which allows document owner to send some value for each signatory that will be paid to the signatory after signing.
-2. Signing a document by parties and storing signature information.
+3. Signing a document by parties and storing signature information.
+   - This is also extended by a "payable documents" feature and in this part signatory will receive the amount of tokens specified by the document owner.
-3. Verifying document's hash at any time on a blockchain while having an overview of its signatures.
+4. Verifying document's hash at any time on a blockchain while having an overview of its signatories and signatures.

-*Additionally blockchain approach can propose:*
- - *KYC-like (personal identity) mechanism for registering & approving trusted party on a blockchain in terms related to the smart contract established between the involved parties in decentralized way.*

 ## Use case description:
-1. User is able to upload a document that is then hashed and added to blockchain.
+1. User is able to add a document hash to the blockchain smart contract.
-2. User is able to upload the document or find it by hash and see its information then sign it.
+2. User which is a document owner is able to add another persons as the signatories and allow them to sign his documents.
+3. User is able to send some ETH as the value when adding each signatory.
+Each signatory is paid the exact amount that document owner specified.
-3. User is able to upload the document and get information about the signatures (verification process).
+4. User is able to enter the document hash and see the document information alongside with the signatories, amounts to be paid, signatures and timestamps when actions occurred.

-More things to consider on the way:
-* User can add and lock their personal identity information, later used for signing.
-* User can send/share and allow another party to review, verify and approve the personal identity information provided by the user (party cooperation agreement).
-* User can verify the hash of the personal information attached to the signature in order to trust the party's signing activity.
-* Only allowed parties can have the personal information of another party.
+5. User is able to sign the document that they're allowed to.
+If specified, a signatory user will receive the amount of ETH left for them when they sign the document.

 ## Identified entities:
- - Document (hash, timestamp, added by related information, description, name)
+ - Document structure:
- - Signature (firstname, lastname, city, country, personal citizen number, identity card number)
+   - documentHash - _string_ Hash of a document
+   - name - _string_ Name of a document
+   - description - _string_ Description of a document and its purpose
+   - owner - _address_ Address of a document owner
+   - signatories - _Signatory[]_ Array of signatories allowed to sign the document.
+   - addedSignatories - _mapping_ Mapping of which addresses of signatories are allowed to sign the document.
+   - signatures - _mapping_ Mapping of which address have signed the document
+   - algorithm - _string_ Algorithm that is used for a document hashing
+   - createdAt - _uint256_ Timestamp (block.timestamp)
+ - Signatory structure:
+   - fullName - string
+   - description - string
+   - signatoryAddress - address
+   - signedAt - uint256
+   - amountToBePaid - uint256
+   - paid - bool

+## Possible future improvements
+- KYC-like (personal identity) mechanism for registering & approving trusted party on a blockchain in terms related to the smart contract established between the involved parties in decentralized way.
+Some kind of handshake mechanism between the owner and signatory.
+- Possibility for the document owners to remove signatory before they sign the document and withdraw the ETH they've sent.
+- Making an optimized Smart Contracts using Layer 2 (L2) solutions.
+This would propose of keeping the additional data on the L2, while having only the main data such as document hashes and signatures on the main (ethereum) blockchain.
+- Allowing document to be stored using IPFS and linking them to the smart contract.